James Addison Jones: Marriages

-Jones was married four times, losing his first three wives to illness and survived by his final wife.
-He had fifteen children born to him between three of his wives.
-Five of his children died before Jones.
-Twice, he was left alone with infant children, having to hire the assistance of either a nurse or a live in housekeeper.
+Jones was married four times, losing his first three wives to illness, and was survived by his fourth wife.
+He had fifteen children with three of his wives, though five of his children predeceased him.
+Twice, after the loss of a wife, he was left to care for infant children and had to hire the help of a nurse or live-in housekeeper.